inverno-io/inverno-mods/doc/reference-guide.md

 #### Redis configuration source

-The [Redis](https://redis.io/) configuration source exposes configuration properties stored in a Redis data store.
+The [Redis][redis] configuration source exposes configuration properties stored in a Redis data store.
 This implementation supports parameterized properties and it is also configurable which means it can be used to set configuration properties in the data store at runtime.

 It also provides a simple but effective versioning system which allows to set multiple properties and activate or revert them atomically.
 A global revision keeps track of the whole data store but it is also possible to version a particular branch in the tree of properties.